Microsoft Logo

 • Implementing and configuring an AD DS (Active Directory Domain Service) forest.

-• Describing defense-in-depth concepts and determining its implementation within Windows Server.
+• Describing defense-in-depth concepts and determining their implementation within Windows Server.

 • Identifying Windows Server security features that aid in providing defense-in-depth.